Here are 5 reasons why glamping is great for those who would prefer to skip sleeping bags, dirt and pit toilets.

 How many hotels have you stayed in where you are just another guest spending the night in room 335?
 At glamping places like Under Canvas, there’s a personalized approach that trickles down from the check-in staff to the concierge service to campfire conversations.
 There’s a fantastic restaurant on-site designed to encourage interactions among staff and guests.
 There’s a campfire with complimentary s’mores where you can trade tips with other guests in the evening.
 There’s a concierge who you can talk to about booking tours and then book your outing for you.
 And lastly, places like under Canvas offer free activities on site like walking tours and yoga classes.

 Rather than spending time trying to figure out what attractions are closest to your campsite or which hike in the Grand Canyon is not going to leave your thigh muscles seized up for days, kick back on your porch and enjoy your morning coffee.
-At places like Under Canvas, a guest concierge service can give you insider park tips and help plan your entire vacation once you arrive.
-Or plan months in advance and opt for a three-to-four night “Expedition Package” that includes all meals and adventures like a helicopter tour of Zion National Park or stand-up paddleboarding near Yellowstone.
-A lower-priced, two-to-three night “Adventure Package” includes all meals, plus activities like a Jeep tour of the Grand Canyon.
+At places like Under Canvas, their guest experience coordinators can give you insider park tips and help plan your entire vacation once you arrive.

 5. Be an Environmental Steward Without Trying